nih-cfde/organization/infrastructure/OnboardingWorkflow.md

 If 'Mailing Lists Assigned??' is unchecked:

  - Copy their email address from "Alternate email for Google Drive", if they don't have one, use the email address in "Email Address"
- - Copy their name from column J
+ - Copy their name from column K
- - Note the mailing lists they requested to join in column P (see NOTE1 for help)
+ - Note the mailing lists they requested to join in column Q (see NOTE1 for help)
  - Got to [direct add for the general mailing list](https://cfde.groups.io/g/General/directadd)
  - Paste the following text in the 'Customize Message' box: